RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Related Work

 Programmable packet scheduling has recently received much attention~\cite{TowardsProgrammable,pifo-sigcomm16} and is an example of a more general trend pushing innovation in communication networks using programmable data planes~\cite{csur21}.
 Programmable packet scheduling approaches can closely approximate traditional, fixed-function schedulers such as Shortest Remaining Processing Time~\cite{srpt-OR66} for flow completion time and Start-Time Fair Queuing~\cite{stfq-sigcomm96} for fairness, and can express others such as Least-Slack-Time-First~\cite{Leung2005ANA} and Service-Curve Earliest Deadline First~\cite{SCED}.
 In addition to realizing optimization objectives, it is also possible to account for other requirements such as privacy~\cite{IFS}.
 Despite its flexibility, it was argued that programmable scheduling cannot jointly optimize all the desired objectives~\cite{UniversalPacketScheduling} (an observation following a similar result for traditional schedulers~\cite{SilverBullet}).

 Push-In-First-Out (PIFO)~\cite{pifo-sigcomm16} is often considered an ideal programmable scheduling algorithm.
 However, it is complex and hence, over the last years, several algorithms for programmable packet scheduling were proposed that approximate only some aspects of PIFO, but are compatible with available programmable switches at line rate at scale.
 AIFO~\cite{aifo-sigcomm21}, an admission-only approximation of PIFO with a single FIFO queue was thoroughly discussed across the paper.
 We note that AIFO can be implemented with less memory by decreasing the tracking window size, but no reference implementation exists.
-For an overview of the differences between RIFO and AIFO, we refer to \textsection\ref{sec:rifo-vs-aifo}.
 SP-PIFO~\cite{sp-pifo-nsdi20} maintains a sequence of FIFO queues, assigns the packet to one of them depending on its rank, and dequeues the packets from the head.
 Each queue maintains its \emph{threshold} for admission: a packet is assigned to the first queue with a threshold lower than the packet rank.
 The thresholds dynamically adjust to the ranks: (1) to minimize inversions within one queue, upon admission, the threshold is at least the rank of the admitted packet, and (2) if the inversion in the last queue is detected, all thresholds decrease.

-To drive the development of programmable switch hardware, several other systems for programmable scheduling were proposed~\cite{Eiffel, AppxFQ, FastHardware} that rely on new hardware designs.
+To drive the development of programmable switch hardware, several other systems for programmable scheduling were proposed~\cite{Eiffel, AppxFQ, FastHardware}\ToN{\cite{Shrivastav19,AtreSS24,YaoZFGLFXC23}} that rely on new hardware designs.

 There is also interesting work on possible extensions of the rank-based programmable scheduling approach.
 In particular, calendar queues \cite{calendarQueues-NSDI20,hcsfg-nsdi21} generalize the rank-based scheduling approach, and enable more sophisticated packet prioritization policies, where scheduling decisions depend not only on the packet rank but also on the elapsed time.
 Gearbox~\cite{gearbox-nsdi22} employs multiple FIFO queues to approximate WFQ to allocate bandwidth.